SIMLA: The Spitzer Infrared Spectrograph Mapping Legacy Archive: SIMLA Pipeline

 Most of the process in the SIMLA pipeline is oriented towards creating suitable backgrounds to subtract for each AOR, in order to remove foreground zodiacal emission and mitigate pixel stochasticity which improves the S/N of a cube.
 Ideally, obtaining a background would be done as a dedicated part of an observing program in the form of a separate integration that was off-source but nearby in time and in sky location.
 Thus, both the pixel behavior and the zodiacal emission captured by the background would be similar enough to the on-source observations to be properly subtracted out.
 However, many IRS observing programs did not include dedicated background pointings, and we aim to further improve those that did have background pointings by incorporating additional depth.
 These goals are made possible by identifying suitable dark observations from across the entire IRS mission, allowing BCDs to contribute to the backgrounds of cubes in a way that was not possible during the mission.

 After the background for an AOR is built, it and the constituent BCDs of the AOR are input to \texttt{CUBISM} (Section~\ref{sec:CUBISM}) for cube building.
 In addition, we made use of the functionality within \texttt{CUBISM} for automatic bad pixel flagging, as described in Section~\ref{sec:using_CUBISM}.
 Figure~\ref{fig:flowchart} represents how each part of the pipeline, described below, fits together as a flowchart.
+The code for the SIMLA pipeline is available for view/use online\footnote{\url{https://github.com/simlacube/simla}}.